phpacker/php-bin/README.md

 ## Building

-NativePHP uses [`static-php-cli`](https://static-php.dev) to build minimal, statically-linked, self-contained PHP executables for each platform.
+PHPacker uses [`static-php-cli`](https://static-php.dev) to build minimal, statically-linked, self-contained PHP executables for each platform.
 This fork specifically outputs binaries targeting the micro SAPI

 They are automatically built weekly to get the latest versions of PHP near enough as soon as they become available.

-[Check here](https://github.com/NativePHP/php-bin/blob/main/php-extensions.txt) for the definitive list of extensions that are compiled in.
+[Check here](https://github.com/phpacker/php-bin/blob/main/php-extensions.txt) for the definitive list of extensions that are compiled in.

-## Issues

-Please raise any issues on the [NativePHP/laravel](https://github.com/nativephp/laravel/issues/new/choose) repo.

 ## Credits